World Painted Blood

 World Painted Blood is the eleventh studio album by American thrash metal band Slayer.
 It was released through American Recordings and Sony Music on November 3, 2009 and was produced by Greg Fidelman and executively produced by Rick Rubin.
-It is the band's only album produced by Greg Fidelman and the last with guitarist Jeff Hanneman and drummer Dave Lombardo.
+It is the band's only album produced by Greg Fidelman and the last album to feature the band’s original lineup including guitarist Jeff Hanneman (who died of liver cirrhosis in 2013) and drummer Dave Lombardo (who was dismissed from Slayer the same year).
 With much anticipation for the album after 2006's Christ Illusion, members of Slayer began revealing information about the album beginning in early 2009.

 There were four different artworks released for the album, each of which completed one-fourth of a map that when put together illustrates the earth painted with red.
 There are eleven tracks on the album, with origins illustrating death and destruction, war, serial killers, and the Apocalypse.
-World Painted Blood is the final Slayer studio album to feature their full original lineup with Lombardo before he departed from the band, and Hanneman before his death, both in 2013.
-It is also the band's final album to be released through American Recordings, as well as the final collaboration between Slayer and label owner Rubin, who had worked with the band as their producer or executive producer since Reign in Blood (1986).
+World Painted Blood is the band's final album to be released through American Recordings, as well as the final collaboration between Slayer and label owner Rubin, who had worked with the band as their producer or executive producer since Reign in Blood (1986).